 This bill amends the Liquor Code of Pennsylvania, specifically focusing on the definitions and regulations surrounding the manufacture and use of alcoholic beverages.
-It clarifies the definition of "manufacture" to include all processes involved in producing malt or brewed beverages, as well as alcohol or liquor, while explicitly stating that the blending and overnight storage of alcohol and liquor into a ready-to-draft pre-mixed keg cocktail by retail licensees is not considered part of the manufacturing process.
-Additionally, a new definition for "ready-to-draft pre-mixed keg cocktail" is introduced, describing it as a beverage prepared on the licensed premises that combines a nonalcoholic cocktail base with liquor in a sealed keg for on-premises consumption.
+It clarifies the definition of "manufacture" to include all processes involved in producing malt or brewed beverages, as well as alcohol and liquor, while explicitly excluding the blending and overnight storage of alcohol and liquor into ready-to-draft pre-mixed keg cocktails by retail licensees.
+Additionally, the bill introduces a new definition for "ready-to-draft pre-mixed keg cocktail," which describes a beverage prepared on the premises of a retail liquor licensee that combines a nonalcoholic cocktail base with liquor in a sealed keg for on-premises consumption.

 Statutes/Laws affected: